opendaylight/docs/docs/user-guide/network-intent-composition-(nic)-user-guide.rst

 Downloading and deploy Karaf distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Get the Beryllium distribution.
+-  Get the Boron distribution.

 -  Unzip the downloaded zip distribution.